-Rambutan is native to Indonesia and other tropical Southeast Asian areas.
-Having grown up in the U.S., it's not a very common fruit, so today was the first day I have ever had Rambutan.
-What does Rambutan taste like?
+Rambutan is a fruit, similar to lychee, native to Indonesia and other tropical Southeast Asian areas.
+Having grown up in the U.S., it's not a very common fruit, so today was the first day I have ever had rambutan.
+What does rambutan taste like?
 That's a good question!

 Maybe you are like me and passed this fruit in the grocery store a few times.
 I would have to say that the biggest stoppers for me trying this fruit was that I was unsure of how to actually eat it and I had no clue what it would taste like.

 Another way to describe rambutan taste is like lychee.
-But if you are like me, you probably haven't had lychee before either.
-Shortly after eating Rambutan for the first time, I bought some lychee.
-Both rambutan and lychee are juicy and sweet.
+Both rambutan and lychee are oval in shape, covered with skin, and taste juicy and sweet.

-I put all of the rambutans in a large bowl and fill it with water.
-I drained the rambutan with a strainer.
-If you would like, you can towel dry the rambutans, but there is really no need to.
+- Wash rambutan.
+Put all of the rambutans in a large bowl and fill it with water.
+Drain the rambutan with a strainer.
+If preferred, dry the rambutans with a towel.

-After I removed the hairy skin, I ate the soft fleshy fruit around the seed.
-The seed was not easy to remove without making a mess, so I found this to be the easiest way to eat it.
+- Eat rambutan.
+After the hairy skin is removed, eat the soft fleshy fruit around the seed.
+The seed is not easy to remove without making a mess, so I found this to be the easiest way to eat it.

 Where Does Rambutan Originate From?

 Rambutan is primarily native to southeast Asia, so you will find it available locally in Vietnam, Indonesia, Malaysia, Thailand, and the Philippines.
-However, a lot of countries import rambutan so you might be able t find it at your grocery store (like me).
+However, a lot of countries import rambutan so you might be able to find it at your grocery store.

 It contains iron and a high amount of vitamin C for its small size.
-If you'd like to know more information about Rambutan, click here.
+Rambutan is packed full of nutrients and makes a great snack.